 Now your home office setup will look a little bit less like the inside of a Walmart and more like the inside of a serene and beautiful temple of productivity.

-If coronavirus hasn’t made you invest in a home gym already, maybe your home office setup is the perfect excuse.
+If the pandemic didn’t make you invest in a home gym already, maybe your home office setup is the perfect excuse.

 Nothing is less inspiring than a blank white wall.
 So take a few minutes to spruce up your home office with artwork.